craigmckeachie/workbook8/exercises/users-exercise.md

    - Verify that the "Add User" link above the table correctly navigates to the `add.html` page.
    - Verify that the "Edit" and "Delete" links in each row navigate to the respective `edit.html` and `delete.html` pages, passing the user's `id` as a parameter.

-4. **Optional Enhancements:**
-   - Style the links for better visibility.

 **Submission with Git:**

 - Commit your changes with meaningful messages.